Avaiga/taipy-doc/docs/knowledge_base/tutorials/data_dashboard.md

 interface.
 Typically, they use charts, graphs, tables, gauges, and other visuals to present data in a clear and interactive way.

-To learn more about Taipy data dashboard, watch the tutorial video:
+To learn more on how to create a data dashboard with Taipy, watch the tutorial video:

 <iframe width="640" height="360" src="https://www.youtube.com/embed/0KlZ3IDFJz4?feature=oembed" frameborder="0" allowfullscreen></iframe>